 Let’s get started

-NTA’s National Parks Partners program offers several levels of sponsorship, each with a long list of features and benefits.
-To learn more, contact Sue Cronin, Parks Partners sales director, at 203.256.8402 or firstname.lastname@example.org.
+NTA’s National Parks Partners program offers several levels of sponsorship, each with a long list of features and benefits for current (and soon-to-be) members who participate.
+To learn more, contact Sue Cronin, Parks Partners sales director, at 203.520.1228 or firstname.lastname@example.org.
 With many years of experience in travel, B2B conference management, and service with the National Parks Promotion Council, Sue is ideally suited to coordinate sponsorships for NTA’s new parks program.